-As an integral part of the company-wide culture, HRSD does not discriminate because of race, religion, color, sex, national origin, age, disability, or any other basis prohibited by law.
-Additionally, in procuring goods or services or in making disbursements, HRSD shall not (i) discriminate against a faith-based organization on the basis of the organization's religious character or (ii) impose conditions that (a) restrict the religious character of the faith-based organization, except, in accord with Virginia Code §2.2-4343.1(F), that no funds shall be expended on contracts for sectarian worship, instruction, or proselytizing, or (b) impair, diminish, or discourage the exercise of religious freedom by the recipients of such goods, services, or disbursements.
+As an integral part of the company-wide culture, HRSD does not discriminate because of race, religion, color, sex, sexual orientation, gender identity, national origin, age, disability, status as a service disabled veteran, or any other basis prohibited by law.
+Additionally, in procuring goods or services or in making disbursements, HRSD shall not (i) discriminate against a faith-based organization on the basis of the organization's religious character or (ii) impose conditions that (a) restrict the religious character of the faith-based organization, except, in accordance with Virginia Code §2.2-4343.1(F), that no funds shall be expended on contracts for religious worship, instruction, or proselytizing, or (b) impair, diminish, or discourage the exercise of religious freedom by the recipients of such goods, services, or disbursements.